Managing dental anxiety

 Dr Bhatia says some patients bring along music to listen to, or watch the TV on the ceiling of the surgery while having procedures done.
 These are common distraction techniques.

-Some patients may benefit from a little more help to relax during dental appointments, and therefore Nitrous Oxide Sedation (also known as happy gas) where the patient inhales a mix of Nitrous Oxide and Oxygen, was introduced as a relaxation treatment option at Health Partners Dental.
+Some patients may benefit from a little more help to relax during dental appointments, and therefore Nitrous Oxide Sedation (also known as happy gas) where the patient inhales a mix of Nitrous Oxide and Oxygen, and hypnosis have been introduced as relaxation treatment options at Health Partners Dental.

 “Nitrous Oxide Sedation is a conscious sedation method, meaning the patient remains awake during the dental treatment.
 It’s a sweet smelling gas that works very quickly to decrease any discomfort and relax the patient.”” says Dr Bhatia